GoodforGod/graalvm-hint/README.md

 Hint allows generating config for resource files to be included/excluded when building native application.
 You can also include bundles into native image using this Hint.

+### Include Patterns

+Resource patterns specified with Java regexp to Include during native-image generation into the final application.

 Include Hint:
 ```java
 @ResourceHint(include = { "simplelogger.properties", "application.yml", "*.xml" })